truebucha/md/projects/coherent/routine.md

 - [ ] | NG iOS | auto-lock triggered while working at computer <https://truudev.atlassian.net/browse/WA-8086>

 - [ ] | MA | QA-1 support

+# Retrospective

+* Nikita. stories in sprint are dependent on each other and block the develop process
+*